annafran/drinkgenie-chatbot/Submission/planning/problem.md

 **Test 4**

 * Start: "Hey thirsty lips, I'm your drink genie, your wish is my command.
 What's your name?"
-* Input: "Anna"
+* Input: "Bob"
-* Output: "Hola Anna, sit back and relaaaax!
+* Output: "Hola Bob, sit back and relaaaax!
 Would you like an alcoholololololic tipple?
 Oh sorry amigo, I've already had a few myself today."
 * Input: "Please restart the order"
 * Output: "Hey thirsty lips, I'm your drink genie, your wish is my command.
 What's your name?"
+* * Input: "Anna"
+* Output: "Hola Anna, sit back and relaaaax!
+Would you like an alcoholololololic tipple?
+Oh sorry amigo, I've already had a few myself today."

 **Test 5**